General Policies for All Courses Taught by Mark Johns

 This policy has implications for deadlines and exams:

 DEADLINES: Deadlines are firm.
 No assignments will be accepted late unless prior arrangements are made with the instructor.
 If you anticipate a problem, discuss it with the instructor IN ADVANCE of the deadline.
 You are urged to begin your work before the last minute.
-Computer difficulties occurring the night before the deadline ("the dog ate my laptop," "the printers were all busy") do not constitute a valid excuse!
+Computer difficulties occurring the night before the deadline ("my laptop crashed," "the printers were all busy," “the dog ate my USB drive”) do not constitute a valid excuse!
 Papers or speeches of less than the assigned length are considered incomplete and graded accordingly.
 Paper length is judged by the standard page, not your word processor's word count.

 MAKE-UP EXAMS: A student who wishes to make up the a quiz or exam missed due to medical or family emergencies must notify the instructor of the problem by telephone or email BEFORE the scheduled exam.
 The student also must submit a written request for a make-up exam to the instructor, stating the reason for absence and accompanied by documentation of the emergency or illness.
 This written request may be submitted after the exam, so long as the instructor has been notified in advance.